cloudmesh-community/sp19-222-92/project-report/report.md

 | 0.260        | 0.227       | 0.242   |

 :warning: please do not copy and paste from word or anything microsoft it bring in garbage please proof read and remove things like this &#39;accuracy&#39; isn&#39;t.
 I have deleted several of them but several still persist.

+:wave: use boxplots to discuss outliers they are easy and get the job done.

 :wave: avoid terms like left, right, above and below, we should represent the figures directly.